-The Creighton University Department of Public Safety is headquartered in the west end of the Schneider Building at 2222 Burt Street.
-Visitors to Public Safety can park in Lot 38, which is located on the west side of 23rd Street, just north of Burt Street.
+The Creighton University Department of Public Safety is headquartered in the west end of the Schneider Building at 2222 Burt Street, which is located on the east side of 23rd and Burth Streets.
+The Parking and Card Services office is in the Harper Center, Room 1090.

 The safety and well-being of students, faculty, and staff are primary considerations at Creighton University.
 The Creighton University Annual Security and Fire Safety Report is published in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and Violence Against Women Act.
 This report includes statistics for the previous three years concerning reported crimes and fires, as well as institutional policies concerning alcohol and drug use, crime prevention, fire safety, crime reporting, and other matters.
 This legislation seeks to make college campuses safer through the disclosure of such information, and to assist applicants in making enrollment or employment decisions based upon that criteria.
 You may download a copy of this report by accessing the following website: